deferpanic/goweave/README.md

 * This is currently *much* slower compared to native go build.
 Expect that to change but right now it's slow.

 * Expect the build system to change soon.
+It's slow and crap.

 * This *might* eat your cat - watch out.

 ### TODO - shortlist before opening up

-  * better name

   * logo

   * need to be able to modify a goroutine
     (need that AST <3 again)
     (eg: panics.. inside goroutines)

+  * break apart large tests into units

 ### random thoughts